Corporate Plan 2025-26

 The overall timeliness of IP rights will be met if 85% or greater of all timeliness measures are achieved (12 out of 14 timeliness measures).

 Our timeframes have been determined in consultation with our customers to meet their needs, and to ensure that all applications are processed with due diligence and quality assurance.
-IP Australia is committed to high quality and timely administration of the IP rights system and to continuous improvement.
+We are committed to high quality and timely administration of the IP rights system and to continuous improvement.

 - Greater than 85% of customers are satisfied with the quality of our products and services.